urdaalex/pulse-go/README.md

 This is a pulse client library, written in go.

-The full API documentation is available at http://godoc.org/github.com/petemoore/pulse-go/pulse including an explanation of the following example in the package overview.
+The full API documentation is available at http://godoc.org/github.com/petemoore/pulse-go/pulse including a full explanation of the following walkthrough example:

 ```
 package main